-This course provides an introduction to qualitative research methodology.
+This course provides an introduction to qualitative research.
 At the end of the course, students will be able to:

-Students will learn the core historical, epistemological and theoretical approaches to qualitative research.
-This overview will highlight the various aspects of qualitative research, and compare its strength and weaknesses to quantitative research approaches.
-Students will also learn about the process of developing and conducting qualitative research in an applied sense (i.e., research designs, data collection, data analysis, and writing up the results).
-Students will learn and apply various techniques related to the collection and analysis of qualitative data.
-Finally, students will gain an understanding of the quality of qualitative research, particularly in light of common issues related to scientific validity and research ethics.
+This course provides an overview over the various aspects of qualitative research and compares its strength and weaknesses to quantitative research methods.
+Students will learn how to develop and conduct a qualitative research study (i.e., design, data collection, data analysis, and write-up).
+Students will also gain an understanding of the quality of a qualitative research study, particularly in light of common issues related to scientific validity and research ethics.

-Students will conduct several applied mini-assignments during the run of the course (30% of their final grade).
-At the end of the course, students will turn complete a final exam that accounts for 70% of their final grade.
+At the end of the course, students will complete a final exam that accounts for 100% of their final grade.

 Lindlof T.R. & Taylor B.C.
 (2010).
 Qualitative communication research methods (3rd edition).
 London: Sage.